felnne/Postman-Newman-testing/README.md

 Roughly from highest to lowest priority:

 * Automate installation of `g++`, using `build-essentials`?, and `newman`
-* Add Ansible Vault support for including API user credentials in a secure manor and automatically populate environment file
 * Use Postman's *data* file format for testing the getByID ad getByAlias methods of the People resource (i.e. don't hard-code in environment)
 * Test with Semaphore
 * Add JSON Schema validation to methods to better test payloads